 For further information please visit https://www.cbs.sa.gov.au/liquor-licence-holders-and-covid-19#

 The Government is providing a once off boost of $500 and bought forward the 2020-21 Cost of Living Concession for households who are receiving the Centrelink JobSeeker Payment, assisting those who are unemployed or lose their jobs as a result of the coronavirus restrictions.

 For eligible homeowners, their 2020-21 payment of $215.10 will now become $715.10.
 Eligible tenants will receive $607.60.

 Economic and Business Growth Fund

-The Government has recently announced increased funding for the Economic and Business Growth Fund under its $350 million economic stimulus package.
+The Government has announced increased funding for the Economic and Business Growth Fund under its $4 billion economic stimulus package.
 The Economic and Business Growth Fund was established in 2018 to promote economic growth in South Australia by encouraging growth of existing industries, developing new industries, building international connections, and attracting foreign and national direct investment.
 Funding support is primarily targeted to support industry or sector wide led initiatives which improve the overall productivity and competitiveness of an industry sector or subsector.